fierceeo/SimplePolice/README.md

 **Features**

-A list of things this plugin can do:
+A basic list of things this plugin can do:
 1. Jail Players
 2. Frisk Players
 3. Police Chat